pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_300.md

 ## Objectives

--   Ensure Ravello VMs for DIPC and DB *REMOVE FOR GSE*
 -	Ensure Remote Agent is trusted by DIPC instance *MODIFY FOR GSE*
 -   Agent Download
 -   Agent Installation and Configuration